-Every year since 1896, the Senate has observed Washington's Birthday by selecting one of its members, alternating parties, to read the 7,641-word statement in legislative session.
-Delivery generally takes about 45 minutes.
-In 1985, Florida Senator Paula Hawkins tore through the text in a record-setting 39 minutes, while in 1962, West Virginia Senator Jennings Randolph, savoring each word, consumed 68 minutes.
+Every year since 1896, the Senate has observed Washington's birthday by selecting one of its members, alternating parties, to read the 7,641-word statement in legislative session.

-At the conclusion of each reading, the appointed senator inscribes his or her name and brief remarks in a black, leather-bound book maintained by the Secretary of the Senate.
+At the conclusion of each reading, the appointed senator inscribes his or her name and brief remarks in a black, leather-bound book maintained by the secretary of the Senate.
+The book's first entry, dated February 22, 1900, bears the signature of Ohio Republican Joseph Foraker.
 Early entries in the notebook were typically brief explanations of the practice, accompanied by signature and date.
 Often, several entries appeared on a single page.
 In more recent years, entries have grown more elaborate and have included personal stories or comments on contemporary politics and policy.
-In 1956, Minnesota senator Hubert Humphrey wrote that every American should study this memorable message.
+In 1956 Minnesota senator Hubert Humphrey wrote that every American should study this memorable message.
 “It gives one a renewed sense of pride in our republic,” he wrote.
 “It arouses the wholesome and creative emotions of patriotism and love of country.”
-The book's first entry bears the signature of Ohio Republican Joseph Foraker and is dated February 22, 1900.
-Links to selected entries are included below.